Renewable energy

 Stakeholder Type

-As of 2019, about 11 per cent of our energy came from renewables.12 Renewables make up a larger share of the electricity supply: in 2021, 28.7 per cent of electricity came from renewable sources.13 This represents rapid growth: as recently as 2010, solar and wind made up just 1.7 per cent of global energy supplies.14
+In 2022, about one-seventh of our overall energy came from renewables.9 This represents rapid growth: as recently as 2010, solar and wind were just 1.7 per cent of global energy.10

 Future Horizons: